 ME Bloggers Group Board on Pinterest

-Finally, there is a Pinterest group board for ME and CFS bloggers!
+Apart from the Facebook group, there is also a Pinterest group board for ME and CFS bloggers!
 Feel free to pin your posts directly onto this board.

 To be added as a contributor, follow me on Pinterest and send me a message asking to be added.